Xaque8787/m3uparser/README.md

 + unsorted - Any stream found that does not fit the above

+### Jellyfin Integration

+You must have a Jellyfin server accessible when using this script with the API_KEY and JELLYFIN_URL env variable.
+If you supply a address to your working server, and an api key you generated on that server; then when this script is ran it will refresh your library to include any titles that were added to the VOD libraries.
+If you have LIVE_TV=TRUE, then it will also refresh your tv guide.

+JELLYFIN_URL should include http:// or https:// and be surrounded by ""

 ### Examples and Explanations
-**DEFAULT VALUES**
-All default values can be added to by entering more values into the appropriate env variable in the compose file.

 **SCRUB_HEADER**

 First thing to do would be to look at a line from one or all of the m3u files you plan to parse.
 The SCRUB_HEADER value should be a string of characters that is in each 'group-title=' value of the #EXTINF line.
 Take the below as an example, you can see that in each of the group-title= value that there is the string **"Movie VOD",HD :** that comes before each movie title and year.
 To "scrub" this line, you could add "HD :" to the SCRUB_HEADER value in the compose, and it will remove the value + everything that precedes it.
 This is required to correctly parse the titles, year, and other information for TV and Movies.
-The SCRUB_HEADER function is applied to all lines in the m3u file, while REMOVE_TERMS is applied to all titles that are set in the CLEANERS value, while live tv streams are processed separately without SRUB_HEADER or REMOVE_TERMS applied.
+The SCRUB_HEADER function is applied to all lines in thr m3u file, while REMOVE_TERMS is applied to all titles that are set in the CLEANERS value, while live tv streams are processed separately without SRUB_HEADER or REMOVE_TERMS applied.
 ```
 #EXTINF:0 group-title="Movie VOD",HD : The Crow 1994
 #EXTGRP:Movie VOD